 Engagement progress update including company response rate, number of meetings held, and key outcomes

-FAIRR will maintain the following information pertaining to the collaborative engagement private:
+FAIRR will maintain the following information pertaining to the collaborative engagement private (available to FAIRR and/or members only):

 Individual names of participating investors, unless prior approval has been obtained

-Information on assets under management or under advice pertaining to an individual investor signatory
+Information on assets under management or under advice pertaining to an individual investor signatory (not shared with signatory group)

 Detailed analysis and evaluation of target companies including meeting notes, which are only available to participating investors and FAIRR members.

+Protection of FAIRR’s Intellectual Property:

+Signatories agree to not share or distribute FAIRR’s evaluation methodologies (part or whole) and final scoring of companies to colleagues beyond those engaged by FAIRR and with any third parties, without explicit consent from FAIRR.

+Any FAIRR research, including the Index methodology, will remain the property of FAIRR/the Jeremy Coller Foundation and signatories will not own any rights to FAIRR’s research nor will they reproduce any of FAIRR’s research, data or findings, which is protected by international copyright law, without explicit consent from FAIRR and reference to FAIRR..

+FAIRR will not be precluded from using its research with other investors on similar projects.